New to the Music School? Check out our new student discounts!

 Working with a private teacher gives you the opportunity to strengthen your playing skills.
 Your teacher will help you work on specific areas that need improvement, such as articulation, intonation, rhythm and phrasing.
 Your teacher will also give you strategies on how to practice, open the door to new music and what to practice, and will motivate and encourage you to do your very best work.

 All Ages, All Levels, All Instruments

-The Manchester Community Music School provides quality instruction and performance opportunities for students of all ages.
-In a teaching environment dedicated to enhancing your enjoyment and appreciation of music, you will be valued as an individual and receive support appropriate to your specific needs and goals.
+MCMS provides quality instruction and performance opportunities for students of all ages.
+In a teaching environment dedicated to enhancing your enjoyment and appreciation of music, you will be valued as an individual and receive the support you need to meet your goals.